-- avoiding eating a large amount of food before the test
+- avoid eating a large amount of food before the test

-- avoiding smoking for several hours before the test
+- avoid smoking for several hours before the test

 - A mouthpiece will be placed around your mouth.
 It will fit snugly.
 Your doctor will place clips on your nose to prevent you from breathing through your nostrils.

-- You will take a breath of air.
-This air will contain a tiny (and safe) amount of carbon monoxide.
+- You’ll take a breath of air.
+This air will contain a tiny, and safe, amount of carbon monoxide.

-- You will hold this air for a count of 10 or so.
+- You’ll hold this air for a count of 10 or so.

-- You will quickly exhale the air you are holding in your lungs.
+- You’ll quickly exhale the air you’re holding in your lungs.